aid8/Ascension/README.md

         Purpose: Delete the Degree from the database.
 Check first if there are students  that have this degree, if yes, throw an error.

         Function: GetDegreeData()
-        Parameters: DegreeID
+        Parameters: DegreeID, Type
-        Purpose: Retrieve the data stored in Degree object
+        Purpose: Retrieve the data stored in Degree object, or returns query's result if Type is equal to 1

         Function: GetDegrees()
         Parameters: